 |Franklin Brito ( September 5, 1960 – August 30, 2010)|

-The Venezuelan tyranny* said that Franklin Brito was mentally unstable because he had sown up his mouth and cut off one of his fingers on live television.
-The Red Cross, Caracas Clinical Hospital and the Venezuelan Psychologists' Association said that Franklin Brito was of sound mind.
+The Venezuelan regime said Brito was mentally unstable because he had sown up his mouth and cut off one of his fingers on live television protesting the seizure of his land.

 Franklin Brito exhausted every nonviolent recourse and was driven to the final option: six different hunger strikes that began in 2004.

 |Franklin Brito on hunger strike holds up photo of himself prior to start.|

 "I am not doing this strike for something material or because persons have behaved badly towards me - that one could say are corrupt.
 I am doing this strike for dignity and justice.
 I believe that these are the greatest values that a human being should have."Brito was taken by the military on December 13, 2009 held at the Military Hospital "Dr. Carlos Arvelo" in Caracas.
 He was taken under the excuse of protecting his health, but was subjected to cruel and unusual practices that rose to the level of torture and compromised his health.

 Franklin Brito started having breathing problems attributable to the negligent performance of doctors who, through a procedure executed inefficiently, pierced a lung, which resulted that this be filled with water; in this procedure he also suffers havoc in the glottis, generating difficulties in speaking.
 Is worth noting that this occurs in mid-July, eight months after a Criminal Court decided that only under the custody of state his life could be safe.Franklin Brito died on August 30, 2010 in the Military Hospital "Dr. Carlos Arvelo" in Caracas.